 After nine years, I decided to join the "real" business world.
 (I should have done this a few years earlier).
 I targeted "endpoint management" (patching, OS deployment, and imaging of Windows PCs) since that was I found I enjoyed the most.
 Within a few months, the perfect opportunity came along in a location that I wanted to move to, so I made the jump to "Corporate America".

 Interestingly, in the IT world, you have to have a bit of luck.
 Short contract work, mergers, acquisitions and outsourcing are very common.
 For example, I got my first "corporate" job at one company (about 50,000 users) doing endpoint management.
 That company was acquired by another company a couple of years later.
 A few years after that, the second company outsourced their IT to a third company.
-Fortunately, I had that bit of luck and got to ride from company 1 to 2 to 3.
+After a few years at that (very large) new company, they "spun-off" their IT services business into a new independent company.
+Fortunately, I had that bit of luck and got to ride from company 1 to 2 to 3 to 4.
 Same job... different name at the top of my paycheck.
 IT jobs also have a tendency to be outsourced to workers in other countries.

 Additionally, many companies are splitting their IT jobs into US-based and non-US-based divisions to save labor costs.
 However, there are often data restrictions that require that certain data be accessible by only U.S. citizens.
 One such restriction is for "ITAR" data and systems (International Traffic in Arms Regulations), but there are others.
 One way to gain some job security is to seek out training and become certified to handle this data since these jobs cannot be outsourced to overseas locations.